near/NEPs/text/0018-genesis_block.md

 `permanently_unstake()` will send unstaking transaction on behalf of the account and will switch the internal flag that will prohibit future calls to `stake(amount)`.

-`terminate()` will take the remaining unvested balance and send it to the NEAR Foundation account.
+`terminate()` will take the remaining unvested balance and send it to the The NEAR Foundation account.

-This access key will also have a limited allowance to avoid NEAR Foundation calling it repeatedly to deplete the funds.
+This access key will also have a limited allowance to avoid The NEAR Foundation calling it repeatedly to deplete the funds.

 Note, that no one in the system will have a full access key to the token holder account.

 Note, the contract will use the block timestamp to determine when the tokens are vested and locked.

-## NEAR Foundation
+## The NEAR Foundation
-NEAR Foundation will have a standard account with the balance of tokens that it has received from the foundation.
+The NEAR Foundation will have a standard account with the balance of tokens that it has received from the foundation.
 The account will not have a contract deployed to it and there will only be one full access key given to it.
 It will have balance equal to the amount issued by the foundation minus all balances of the initial token holders.

 # Implementation details
 The contract for token holders is going to be implemented in Rust with the following features: